thuxugang/opus_rota2/README.md

       sudo make install
       ```

    2. Download OPUS-DASF lookup tables and rotamer library data, which are hosted on [Baidu Drive](https://pan.baidu.com/s/1XxYz3HpYdpv_DPcZBsMgQA) with password `9dqu`.
+Also, they can be downloaded directly from [Here](http://ma-lab.rice.edu/dist/rota2_db.zip).
 Unzip *dump.zip* and put it into *redis-3.2.12*.

 2. Install eigen3